eklenske/thesis/README.md

 The thesis heavily relies on TikZ and pgfplots.
 It will take forever to compile, at least with current CPUs.
 Recent versions of texlive can cache the TikZ images for fast compiliation.
-However, it is possible that this only works if the pdf is compiled with `pdflatex --shell-escape`.
-Any way, the first run will take very long.
+However, this only works if the pdf is compiled with `pdflatex -shell-escape thesis.tex`.
+Anyway, the first run will take very long.

 While I hopefully achieved a good style for of the compiled document, the source code would not comply to any software engineering guidelines.
 There are